 Normally if you die (or for critical illness cover become critically ill), a lump sum is given to your family (or you in the case of critical illness cover).
 In the case of shareholders in a company using life insurance, in the event of one’s dying, the policy pays out the proceeds to the other(s) who then use the money to buy the shares from the deceased shareholder’s estate, thus meaning:

-- The widow (or children) can sell the shares in the company and effectively receive the proceeds of the life policy – they are unlikely to want to be involved in running the company and will probably not want the value of this asset tied up in the company for the long-term (read on as to why); and
+- The widow (or children) can sell the shares in the company and effectively receive the proceeds of the life policy.
+She is unlikely to want to be running the company and will probably not want the value of this asset tied up in the company for the long-term (read on as to why); and

 - The surviving shareholder(s) can buy the shares without having to find the money elsewhere (which might not be easy), so they can continue to run and control the business effectively and efficiently.

-It is important such life policies are set up correctly – with shareholders we call them “cross-life policies”, as if there are 2 shareholders, for example, then Mr A’s life policy pays out to Mr B if Mr A dies and then Mr B uses the proceeds to buy Mr A’s shares, and vice versa if Mr B dies first.
-Each life policy would be put “into trust” for the other shareholder(s).
+It is important that you set up such life policies correctly.
+With shareholders we call them “cross-life policies”, as if there are 2 shareholders, for example, then Mr A’s life policy pays out to Mr B if Mr A dies and then Mr B uses the proceeds to buy Mr A’s shares, and vice versa if Mr B dies first.
+You would put each life policy “into trust” for the other shareholder(s).
 Usually the life insurance company can set this up for you when putting the life policies into place with a simple trust deed that they will supply.

 Why is this so important?